 • Share your knowledge with neighbours, as they may be affected by many of the same species.

-• Identify pathways of introduction and prevent new non-native species from establishing
+• Identify pathways of introduction and prevent new non-native species from establishing:

 • garden with native plants